oadoody/Data6505RealEstate/README.md

   Background of our client:
      We are catering our analysis to a family with two young children and their location is flexible due to their jobs moving online following the COVID-19 pandemic.

-**Preferences of client:**
+**Preferences of client:** Two bedrooms and atleast two bathrooms
-   Traditional Family

-   **Price Range:** Maximize the value of dollar to the home offerings
-    Looking for most acrerage, bed/bath, price/sqft value possible to compell relocation
+   **Price Range:** The main goal is to maximize the value of the house (bedrooms, bathrooms, square footage) while maintaing a low price.
+The family has a specific budget of $1,000,000.

 # Process of Our Analysis
 -Gathering sufficient data